multitudes/Advent-of-Code-2019/README.md

 //a little bit of functional programming. the filter() method creates a new array from an existing one, selecting from it only items that match a function you provide moduleMasses = moduleMasses.filter { $0 != "" }

-// and compactMap transform the elements of an array just like map() does, except once the transformation completes an extra step happens: all optionals get unwrapped, and any nil values get discarded.

-var fuel = moduleMasses.compactMap { Int($0) }.map {  (fuel: Int) -> Int in
-    var fuelMass = fuel / 3 - 2
-    var total = fuelMass
+// recursive function to get the total fuel func calculateFuel(fuel: Int) -> Int {
+    if fuel <= 0 { return 0 }
-        while (fuelMass / 3 - 2) > 0  {
+    return fuel + calculateFuel(fuel: fuel / 3 - 2)
-            fuelMass = fuelMass / 3 - 2
-            total += fuelMass
 }

+// compactMap transform the elements of an array just like map() does, except once the transformation completes an extra step happens: all optionals get unwrapped, and any nil values get discarded.

+// some functional programming var fuel = moduleMasses.compactMap { Int($0) }.map {  (fuel: Int) -> Int in
+                                                    let fuelmass = fuel / 3 - 2
-    return total
+                                                    return  calculateFuel(fuel: fuelmass)}
-    }

 //Reduce allows us to extract one single value from a sequence, by performing a series of operations in the sequence’s elements. let totalFuel = fuel.reduce(0, +)